-WhatsApp for business?
-In a business container?
+How do you use WhatsApp for business?
+And what’s mobile business container?
 A lot needs to be taken into consideration.

-A business container, which hermetically separates business and private apps is nowadays the standard bearer when it comes to security.
-A great deal of energy has been put into these containers, and they have really developed to an advanced level.
+A “business container” (a mobile security technique that separates business and private apps) is nowadays the standard bearer when it comes to security.
 Initially launched mostly as isolated mail apps, they were soon joined by almost all PIM features.
 This was followed by a time when app wrapping and software developer kits were used to try to change third-party apps in such a way that they could create a productive container together with a central mail app.
-Thanks to the latest iOS versions and Android for Work, this approach now fortunately belongs to the past.
+Thanks to the latest iOS device management features and Android Enterprise, this approach now fortunately belongs to the past.
 Containers can now be created on the basis of any app available in an app store.

 Does this mean development has reached an end?

 Not at all, because business containers that ignore the most important component – the customer, are pointless.
 Still, users cannot use many apps and communication paths as they remain outside the container.